In Brief

 Data: Monetary Policy* (Rates & Extraordinary Measures)

 A few developed market central banks, including the Bank of England, joined emerging market central banks in raising interest rates to combat inflation.
-In addition, the US Federal Reserve and ECB started tapering their bond purchases as a prelude to likely raising interest rates sooner than markets had previously anticipated.
+In addition, the US Federal Reserve and ECB also started tapering their bond purchases as a prelude to likely raising interest rates sooner than markets had anticipated.

 Data: Global Economies